The Value of Information in Retrospect: Examples of Value of Information Measures

-Theorem \ref{thm:retrospectiveForm} tells us that the retrospective value of information that is used to measure influence of $Y_2$ is simply how far the estimate moved in the transformed parameter space by including $Y_2$ in the analysis in addition to $Y_1$.
-We also have the following result: \begin{theorem} Under the assumptions of theorem \ref{thm:retrospectiveForm}, the prospective expected value of sample information is
+Corollary~\ref{thm:retrospectiveForm} tells us that the retrospective value of information that is used to measure the influence of $Y_i$ is how far the estimate moved in the transformed parameter space by including $Y_i$ in the analysis in addition to $Y_{-i}$.
+We also have the following result: \begin{corollary} Under the assumptions of Corollary~\ref{thm:retrospectiveForm}, the prospective expected value of sample information is